 - 1. Unsafe Clinical Performance

-- 2. Academic Dishonestv
+- 2. Academic Dishonesty

 - 3. Professional Misconduct

 - 4. Criminal Acts

-- The faculty member and/or clinical faculty/preceptor removes student immediately from the course or clinical setting and reports said action to the Associate Dean for Academic Affairs and Strategic Partnerships, Assistant Dean for Academic Services, Course Coordinator, Program Director and Department Chair. - 2.
+- The faculty member and/or clinical faculty/preceptor removes student immediately from the course or clinical setting and reports said action to the Associate Dean for Academic Affairs and Strategic Partnerships, Director, School of Nursing Office of Student Affairs, Course Coordinator, Program Director and Department Chair. - 2.
 The faculty member will initiate a meeting of the Course Coordinator, Director of Student Resources Development, Clinical Instructor, Faculty Advisor and/or designees, and the student within two (2) working days to collect supportive data and write a conference summary. - 3.
 After the initial meeting and within one (1) working day, the conference summary will be forwarded in writing by the faculty member to the following distribution: - a.
 Chairperson(s) of the Committee on Admissions and Academic Standards - b.
 Associate Dean for Academic Affairs and Strategic Partnerships

 - c.
-Assistant Dean for Student Services
+Director, School of Nursing Office of Student Affairs

 - d.
 Director of Student Resources Development

 - e.
 Department Chair

 - f.
 Program Director

 - g.
 Course Coordinator

 - h.
 Faculty Advisor

 - i.
 Clinical Faculty/Preceptor

 - j.
 Student and Student File

 - 4. Charges will be reviewed by the Committee on Admissions and Academic Standards within five (5) working days of the receipt of the conference summary and supportive data.
-The committee will review the documentation and reccommend, with rationale, to the Associate Dean for Academic Affairs and Strategic Partnerships, one of the following actions:
+The committee will review the documentation and recommend, with rationale, to the Associate Dean for Academic Affairs and Strategic Partnerships, one of the following actions:

-- · Return to good standing.
+- Return to good standing.

 - Academic warning/academic jeopardy.

 - Termination.

 - Deceleration

 - 5. The resulting action regarding suspension is determined by the Associate Dean for Academic Affairs and Strategic Partnerships.
 A letter signed by the Associate Dean for Academic Affairs and Strategic Partnerships will be sent to the student via electronic and first class/certified mail, return receipt requested, within five (5) working days of the receipt of the Committee's recommendation.
 An electronic copy of the letter will be sent to the following people as appropriate

 - a.
 Dean

 - b.
 Associate Dean for Academic Affairs and Strategic Partnerships

 - c.
 Chairperson(s) on the Admissions and Academic Standards

 - d.
-Assistant Dean for Student Services
+Director, School of Nursing Office of Student Affairs

 - e.
 Director of Student Resources Development

 - f.
 Department Chair

 - g.
 Program Director

 - h.
 Course Coordinator

 - i.
 Course Faculty

 - j.
 Clinical Instructor

 - k.
 Faculty Advisor

 - I. Clinical Faculty

 - m.
 Student File